National level results, methods and assumptions

-This report also documents how Statistics Norway produces the population projections, using two models: BEFINN and BEFREG.
-In BEFINN, the population is projected by age and sex at the national level up to and including the year 2100.
-Immigrants from three country groups, Norwegian-born children with immigrant parents and the rest of the population are projected as separate groups.
-In BEFREG, the population is projected by age and sex in 108 regions up to and including the year 2040.
-The population is thereafter summed up to counties and distributed to municipalities.
+The report also documents how the national population projections are produced, using the BEFINN model.
+The population is projected by age and sex to the year 2100.
+Immigrants from three country groups, Norwegian-born children with two immigrant parents and the rest of the population are projected as separate groups.

 We use the cohort-component method, with two types of input:

-- Assumptions about future development of the demographic components fertility, life expectancy, internal migration, immigration and emigration
+• Assumptions about future developments in the demographic components (fertility, life expectancy and international migration)

 About the publication

-Norway’s 2018 population projections.
-Main results, methods and assumptions
+Norway’s 2020 population projections.
+National level results, methods and assumptions